Header Graphic for Gold Investing Simplified

 These are wonderful gold coins.
 If you are at all interested in owning historic gold coins, the $20 St. Gaudens Gold Double Eagle should be high on your list.

-The Saint is very popular and you can expect to pay a pretty good premium over spot gold, especially for uncirculated coins.
-By shopping around among several reputable dealers, your savings can be significant.
+The Saint is a popular gold coin and you can expect to pay a pretty good premium over spot gold, especially for uncirculated coins.
+By shopping around your savings can be significant.